NextGen Competitions - BCO - British Council for Offices NextGen Competitions - BCO - British Council for Offices

 NextGen Competitions

-The BCO NextGen Competition
+The BCO NextGen Ideas Project Competition

 Each year, the BCO NextGen Competition invites NextGen members to present their boldest, most innovative ideas for the future workspace.
 We want you to dig deep – the most revolutionary ideas will change the world of offices for everyone.